Hotiraripha/Hoti-s-World/README.md

 No perk system overhauls in this version as be exceptional has proven to be troublesome.

-Everything is preconfigured for the end user, you just need to select F4SE and play.
+Nearly Everything is preconfigured for the end user, you just need to select F4SE and play.

 IMPORTANT! after creating the downloads folder wherever you have chosen to install the modlist, download rootbuilder's latest version fromm (https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=433827&game_id=1704) and drop it into the downloads folder, this is a mandatory requirement, otherwise the modlist installation will fail.